United States of America

 The Theodore Roosevelt National Park is always the first stop on visitors' lists.
-This incredible park stretches 70,000 acres and offers some outstanding scenery.
-There are painted canyons, unique rock formations and rugged terrain to explore.
-Visitors are also welcome to hike and camp in the park which is a popular choice among those who love the outdoors.
+This incredible park stretches 70,000 acres and offers some outstanding scenery and spots to hike and camp.
+There are painted canyons, unique rock formations, and rugged terrain to explore.

-The lives of prairie pioneers are showcased at the Frontier Village, with original prairie town buildings housing many…
+Frontier Village showcases the lives of prairie pioneers, with original prairie town buildings housing many frontier…

 For a scenic drive and interesting art experience, head for the Enchanted Highway near Regent.
 The numerous whimsical…

 The North Dakota Cowboy Hall of Fame pays tribute to Native American and cowboy cultures, including trail drives, ranching,…

 Native Americans inhabited the Knife River area for over 11,000 years, with three Hidatsa villages illustrating that…

 We are looking for contributors for our North Dakota travel guide.
 If you are a local, a regular traveller to North Dakota or a travel professional with time to contribute and answer occasional forum questions, please contact us.